michaellunzer/Home-Assistant-Custom-Component-Fortnite/README.md

 custom_components/blueprint/switch.py
 ```
 ## MANUAL INSTALLATION
-Download the anniversaries.zip file from the latest release.
+Download the fortnite.zip file from the latest release.
-Unpack the release and copy the custom_components/anniversaries directory into the custom_components directory of your Home Assistant installation.
+Unpack the release and copy the custom_components/fortnite directory into the custom_components directory of your Home Assistant installation.
-Configure the anniversaries sensor.
+Configure the fortnite sensor.
 Restart Home Assistant.

 ## Installation via HACS